pedro-gl/cabal-unbind-inventory-item/README.md

 ### Usage

-First of all, implement the tables that is in the **Tables** folder, or modify it by inserting _only the items that will be accepted by the system_.
+Implement the tables that is in the **Tables** folder, or modify it by inserting _only the items that will be accepted by the system_.
 After that, restore all the scripts from the **Functions** folder and also from the **Procedures** folder.

 To unbind a character's inventory item, run: `EXEC [Server01].[dbo].[cabal_tool_unbind_InventoryItem] '@CharacterIdx', '@ItemData'`